dapr/docs/daprdocs/content/en/concepts/observability-concept.md

 <img src="/images/observability-tracing.png" width=1000>

 ### OpenTelemetry collector
-Dapr can also be configured to work with an [OpenTelemtry collector]({{<ref open-telemetry-collector>}}) which offers even more compatibility with external monitoring tools.
+Dapr can also be configured to work with the [OpenTelemetry Collector]({{<ref open-telemetry-collector>}}) which offers even more compatibility with external monitoring tools.

 <img src="/images/observability-opentelemetry-collector.png" width=1000>